 Common Additional Charges

 Drywall: Within a bathroom, there isn’t a ton of surface or wall area.
 Often you can get away with minimal patching and repair work.
-But any time you are significantly moving things, adding/subtracting walls, or re-doing texture on the ceiling, there is bound to be some drywall work.
-Although it’s minimal, drywall costs on bathrooms usually range from $400-$1,000.
+But during any construction budget, drywall should be accounted for and costs can range from $750-$2,000.

 Ceilings: Are you scraping popcorn off and want knockdown or flat?
-If flat, that will cost the most because the tapers have to be extremely detailed to have a nice flat ceiling.
-Regardless, you’re looking anywhere from $1,500-$3,500.
+Account for anywhere from $1,500-$3,500.

-These are just a few of the common additional charges that one might not think of when thinking about all the things that go into your bathroom remodel cost.
+Note: These are just a few of the common additional charges

-Then if you’re hiring a contractor, you need to remember that they have additional business expenses that they have to take into accounts such as permits, taxes, subs, and front-end labor, then you have all the time emailing back and forth.
+If you’re hiring a contractor, you need to remember that they have additional expenses and time that they have to take into account, such as permits, taxes, subs, and front-end labor, then you have all the time emailing back and forth.
 Then you have the process of designing, going to apply, and picking up permits, which all add up.

 Okay, But How Much in Total?